 The pharmacist makes a dispensing mistake

 The pharmacist is required to double-check prescriptions before giving them to a patient.
 This means that they should look to see what other medications you’re taking, check the dosage, and confirm the right medication in the right dosage is given to you.
 They should have a record of your medication history in their computer system.
 The program will let them know of any dangerous interactions between the two drugs.
 The pharmacist should also double-check the dosage and instructions.
-For example, if you’re prescribed a pain medication three times a day, the pharmacist needs to make sure it reads that way.
+For example, if you’ve prescribed a pain medication three times a day, the pharmacist needs to make sure it reads that way.
 If it says take five times a day, he or she needs to call the doctor and clarify.

 You could be given the wrong prescription

-When you go to the pharmacy, you’ll give your prescription to a pharmacy tech.
+When you go to the pharmacy, you’ll give your prescription to the pharmacy tech.
 Or, they may get it via facsimile from the doctor’s office.
 He or she will fill the prescription and double-check the count.
 They will then give the bottle to the pharmacist who will double-check the medication again and also count the prescription again and triple check the dosage.
 The bottle is then placed in a bag with typed instructions and warnings.
 When you go to pick up your prescription, always double-check.
 Make sure your name is on the bottle and the medication looks familiar.
 If you have any questions, ask the pharmacist.
 Don’t go home and assume you have the right medication.